 Do not submit letters of recommendation with your USF application.
 Refer to Step 2.

 The following application materials must be submitted electronically via SlideRoom by January 15 (to be considered for the Fall semester, with a final deadline of April 15) or October 15 (to be considered for the Spring semester).

-A typed research paper in PDF format dealing with a topic in art history or relevant research.
+A typed research paper, written in English, in PDF format dealing with a topic in art history or relevant research.

 There is no length requirement for the research paper.
 The research paper must be a typed, clean copy without written comments and corrections.
 It should deal with a topic in art history or other relevant research and should demonstrate your ability to write, research, and think critically.